LIT-Protocol/docs/docs/sdk/wrapped-keys/importing-key.md

 #### `keyType`

 This is the algorithm used to derive the private key you're importing.
-This might be `K256`, `ECDSA`, `ed25519`, or other key formats.
+This might be `EcdsaK256`, `ed25519`, or other key formats.

 ### Return Value